Shirley Jackson: Declining health and death

 By the time The Haunting of Hill House had been published, Jackson suffered numerous health problems.
-She was a heavy smoker, which resulted in chronic asthma, joint pain, exhaustion, and dizziness leading to fainting spells, which were attributed to a heart problem.
-Near the end of her life, Jackson also saw a psychiatrist for severe anxiety, which had kept her housebound for extended periods of time, a problem worsened by a diagnosis of colitis, which made it physically difficult to travel even short distances from her home.
+She was a heavy smoker, resulting in chronic asthma.
+She also suffered from joint pain, exhaustion, and dizziness leading to fainting spells, which were attributed to a heart problem.
+Near the end of her life, Jackson also saw a psychiatrist for severe anxiety that had kept her housebound for extended periods of time, a problem worsened by a diagnosis of colitis, which made it physically difficult to travel even short distances from her home.
 To ease her anxiety and agoraphobia, the doctor prescribed barbiturates, which at that time were considered a safe, harmless drug.
 For many years, she also had periodic prescriptions for amphetamines for weight loss, which may have inadvertently aggravated her anxiety, leading to a cycle of prescription drug abuse using the two medications to counteract each other's effects.
 Any of these factors, or a combination of all of them, may have contributed to her declining health.
-Jackson confided to friends that she felt patronized in her role as a "faculty wife", and ostracized by the townspeople of North Bennington.
+Jackson confided to friends that she felt patronized in her role as a "faculty wife" and ostracized by the townspeople of North Bennington.
 Her dislike of this situation led to her increasing abuse of alcohol in addition to tranquilizers and amphetamines.

 Despite her failing health, Jackson continued to write and publish several works in the 1960s, including her final novel, We Have Always Lived in the Castle (1962), a Gothic mystery novel.
 It was named by Time magazine as one of the "Ten Best Novels" of 1962.
 The following year, she published Nine Magic Wishes, an illustrated children's novel about a child who encounters a magician who grants him numerous enchanting wishes.
 The psychological aspects of her illness responded well to therapy, and by 1964 she began to resume normal activities, including a round of speaking engagements at writers' conferences, as well as planning a new novel titled Come Along with Me, which was to be a major departure from the style and subject matter of her previous works.

 In 1965, Jackson died in her sleep at her home in North Bennington, at the age of 48.
 Her death was attributed to a coronary occlusion due to arteriosclerosis or cardiac arrest.
 She was cremated, as was her wish.